 This is why such an approach is dominant as it reduces your business risk, a risk that you definitely do not need when it comes to a new website.

 Can actually prove to be cheaper

 They also likely have teams of copywriters.
-All of this indicates they can do job much quicker and more efficient that you could.
+All of this indicates they can do jobs much quicker and more efficiently than you could.

-Let’s now see what the downsides of hiring a guest blogger are:
+Let’s now see what the downsides of hiring a cannabis guest blogger are:

 Cons of guest blogging service

 Unless you specifically order guest posts on highly authoritative websites, there is a good chance you will get mediocre or even low-quality links.